 Later on, these amulets and ornaments were applied on the hunting instruments because it was thought that will make the arrows faster and the warriors will be more cunning.
 These peoples have numerous legends that are telling stories of the Rabbit’s superiority and cunning.
 They also tell how it became the symbol of the Moon by defeating fearsome adversaries, such as nocturnal birds and bears.

 The ancient Egyptians presented the god Osiris with the head of a hare.
 In Greek mythology, the rabbit was a symbol of Aphrodite (goddess of love and sex).
 In ancient Rome, it was believed that the meat of the Rabbit fought female sterility and that the testicles favored conception.

 The Celts, the Mayans, and the East

 For the Celts, the rabbit was the sacred animal to the goddess of Victory.
 The Mayan and Aztec civilizations present this figure as a symbol of the Moon.
 For the later, sunspots were nothing but Rabbits thrown to the Moon by gods and it was believed that hundreds of Rabbits watch over the crops at night.

 In the Mayan culture, a legend tells that the goddess Luna was saved by a Rabbit.
 This salvation, in fact, is equivalent to the salvation of the entire cycle of life.
 They also associated this animal with love and medicine.

 In China, the Hare predominates.
 It’s presented by both the fourth animal of the zodiac and as a symbol of longevity and fertility.
 The Hare is the protector of all the wild animals and the color of its hair is associated with favorable events; white indicates immortality, black indicates professional success, and red is equivalent to luck in general.

-In Japan, the rabbit is a living sacred monument which safeguards the species.
+In Japan, the rabbit is a living sacred monument that safeguards the species.
 In Africa, it is considered a sacrificial animal.
 While in India, the deity corresponding to the name of Bodhisattva has the appearance of a Rabbit.

 Rabbits (Hares) in Witchcraft